 Create a default Cloud Storage bucket

-3. Select a location for your default Cloud Storage bucket.
+Select a location for your default bucket.

-4. Click Done.
+Click Done.

 Set up public access

-Cloud Storage for Firebase provides a declarative rules language that allows you to define how your data should be structured, how it should be indexed, and when your data can be read from and written to.
+Cloud Storage for Firebase provides a declarative rules language that lets you define how your data should be structured, how it should be indexed, and when your data can be read from and written to.
 By default, read and write access to Cloud Storage is restricted so only authenticated users can read or write data.
 To get started without setting up Authentication, you can configure your rules for public access.

 This does make Cloud Storage open to anyone, even people not using your app, so be sure to restrict your Cloud Storage again when you set up authentication.